dabal23/apriori/README.md

 # apriori

-This repo create from the assigment about association rule minig on massive data mining subjects.
-On this repo consist of data preprocessing, EDA, apriori using mlxtend library.
+This repo is created from the assignment about association rule mining on massive data mining subjects.
+This repo consists of data preprocessing, EDA, and apriori using mlxtend library.
+The dataset used can be downloaded here [https://www.kaggle.com/datasets/heeraldedhia/groceries-dataset/data]